MattHalloran/ReactGraphQLTemplate/README.md

 In the [schema directory](packages/service/src/schema), the GraphQL resolvers are split up into individual files, which are stitched together in the [index file](packages/service/src/schema/index.js).
 In this file, the `models` object is used to combine all of the individual schemas.
 If you make this an empty array, you can comment out imports until the problem goes away.
 This allows you to pinpoint which schema file is causing the error.
 Common errors are empty parentheses (ex: `users():` instead of `users:`) and empty brackets.

+## Local testing on another device
+Mobile devices can be simulated in Chrome Dev Tools, so testing is usually only done on your main development computer.
+However, if you'd still like to test on a different device, it will unfortunately not work out-the-box.
+This is because development uses the `localhost` alias.
+Your device will not be able to resolve this to the correct IP address (ex: `192.168.0.2`), so you have to change it manually.
+There are 2 places where this must be done: (1) [packages/server/src/index/js](https://github.com/MattHalloran/NLN/blob/master/packages/server/src/index.js); and (2) [packages/shared/src/apiConsts.js](https://github.com/MattHalloran/NLN/blob/master/packages/shared/src/apiConsts.js).

 ## Testing performance, accessibility, and SEO
 [Lighthouse](https://developers.google.com/web/tools/lighthouse) is an open-source tool for testing any website's (even localhost) performance, accessibility, and Search Engine Optimization (SEO).
 This can be accessed in Chrome Dev Tools.
 The tool generates a report in less than a minute, which gives plenty of details and resources that you can look through.
 This website template is designed to maximize Lighthouse performance by default, but your specific needs may vary.
 Some places to look at are:
 - Compress static images - The easiest way to reduce request payloads is by compressing static images.
 This can be done on many sites, such as [this one for PNGs](https://compresspng.com/) and [this one](https://jakearchibald.github.io/svgomg/) for SVGs.